 The Benefits of Local Tent Camping

-Here are 8 reasons why we love tent camping closer to home:
+Here are eight reasons why you should try tent camping closer to home:

 - It brings us closer to nature and in natural terrain.